Missouri Democratic Party

 The Missouri Democratic Party is the affiliate of the Democratic Party in the U.S. state of Missouri.
-Its chair is Michael Butler, vice chair is Genevieve Williams, treasurer is Cydney Mayfield, and secretary is Manny Abarca.
-Mayfield has been the treasurer since 2018.
+Its chair is Russ Carnahan, the vice chair is Yvonne Reeves-Chong, the treasurer is Glenda Bainbridge, and the secretary is Joshua Dunne.

-Although the party was in the majority in state government as recently as the 1990s, the rival Republican Party has since substantially overtaken it. as a result of the 2022 elections, the Democratic Party controls none of Missouri's statewide offices for the first time since Reconstruction.
+Although the party was in the majority in state government as recently as the 1990s, the rival Republican Party has since substantially overtaken it.
+As a result of the 2022 Missouri elections, the Democratic Party controls none of Missouri's statewide offices for the first time since Reconstruction.

 History

+20th century

-The Missouri Democratic Party politics were characterized by diverse cultural, economic and social issues which led to antagonism between two factions of the party in the 1920s.
+The Missouri Democratic Party politics were characterized by diverse cultural, economic and social issues which led to antagonism between two party factions in the 1920s.
 The conflicts, mainly due to the dysfunctional relationship between Senator Jim Reed and President Woodrow Wilson, led to a disruption for the Missouri Democratic Party, degrading the party to minority status throughout most of the 1920s.